edenartlab/sd-lora-trainer/README.md

 - improve data augmentation, eg by adding outpainted, smaller versions of faces / objects
 - figure out why the initial onset of learning in the LoRa / Dora causes a temporary drop in img quality

+Small, minor tweaks:
+- preprocess.py: the imgs are first auto-captioned and then cropped, this is not ideal, swap this around!

 Bigger improvements:
 - add stronger token regularization (eg CelebBasis spanning basis):
     - remove the fix_embedding_std() hack with gradient based std-matching penalty